 Supporting someone through a PTSD diagnosis and subsequent treatment can be overwhelming.
 If you’re feeling overwhelmed, there are various crisis lines available such as the National Suicide Prevention Lifeline and The Veterans Crisis Line.
 Both of these crisis lines are available to anyone supporting someone through a challenging process.

-Local help is available now: Call (970) 306-4673 to speak with a licensed mental health provider at the Hope Center of the Eagle River Valley or call (844) 943-8255 to speak with a provider at the CO Crisis Center.
+Local help is available now: Call (970) 306-4673 to speak with a licensed mental health provider at Your Hope Center or call (844) 943-8255 to speak with a provider at the CO Crisis Center.
 The lines are staffed 24/7 with licensed mental health clinicians and peers.